 To receive the first payment, Tribal governments must submit their information online through the Treasury Submission Portal.
 After a Tribal government's submission is received, it will take approximately 4-5 business days to review and process.
 The point of contact that a Tribal government designates in its online submission will receive status updates.
 Once the information and documentation submitted is determined to be complete and accurate, this point of contact will receive information regarding the timing and amount of the first payment.
-The deadline to complete the first submission is May 24June 7, 2021 at 11:59 PM PST.
+As previously noticed, the deadline to complete the first submission was June 21, 2021 at 11:59 PM PST.

 Treasury will make a second payment to Tribal governments in respect of the Employment Allocation after Tribal governments confirm their 2019 employment counts.
-In mid-May, Tribal governments will receive a notification requesting that they log into the Treasury Submission Portal to confirm or amend their 2019 employment numbers previously submitted to Treasury in May 2020 in connection with the CARES Act Coronavirus Relief Fund.
+In late-June, Tribal governments will receive a notification requesting that they log into the Treasury Submission Portal to confirm or amend their 2019 employment numbers previously submitted to Treasury in May 2020 in connection with the CARES Act Coronavirus Relief Fund.

-The deadline for confirming or amending a Tribal government's 2019 employment numbers is June 217, 2021 at 11:59 PM PST.
+The deadline for confirming or amending a Tribal government's 2019 employment numbers is extended from July 9, 2021 to July 23, 2021 at 11:59 PM PST7.
 If a Tribal government does not confirm or amend employment numbers by that deadline, the Tribal government will not be eligible to receive a share of the employment allocation.